The EuroPAM Methodology

 - 2012 data: laws current as of December 31, 2011

 To ensure the reliability of in-law data, a rigorous and systematic approach is applied to data collection and analysis.
-Researchers produce summaries of the legal provisions collected from primary source documents (e.g. national legislation) reviewing in the original language where possible.
+Researchers produce summaries of the legal provisions collected from primary source documents, in the original language where possible.
 In cases where further consultation is required to clarify legal codes, the data is sent to technical in-country experts for feedback on accuracy and relevance.
-Country experts have either in-depth legal knowledge of the mechanism being examined in a specific country or expertise in a related field.
+Country experts are intended to have either in-depth legal knowledge of the mechanism being examined in a specific country or expertise in a related field.
 The final data is released in both quantitative and qualitative form for policy and research purposes.
-Data collection is done or envisioned for years 2012, 2015, 2016, and 2017.
-The exception to this is public procurement, for which data collection began in 2015 only.
+Several rounds of data collection are envisioned from 2012 onwards.
+The exception to this is public procurement, for which data collection began in 2015.

 Scoring for political financing, financial disclosure, conflict of interest, and freedom of information